vally941/vally941/README.md

 ---

-## 🌱 Professional Goals
+## 🌱 Professional Goal

-- Gain hands-on experience in real-world IT environments
-- Grow within cybersecurity and secure systems design
-- Contribute to scalable and reliable technology solutions
-- Continuously expand technical and analytical skills
+- To join an organization where I can apply my foundational IT knowledge, grow under mentorship, and contribute meaningfully while developing into a well-rounded IT professional.

 ---